 Tips & Tweaks:

-- It is important to heat the oil steadily in medium flame so as to make each & every batch of murukku crunchy.
+- It is important to heat the oil steadily in medium flame so as to make each & every batch crunchy.
 It is not advisable to increase or decrease the flame between each batch.
 So it is better to form murukku on the baking sheet using all the dough before heating up the oil.